996icu/996.ICU/README.md

 * This is not a political movement.
 We firmly uphold the labor law and require employers to respect the legitimate rights and interests of their employees.

 * It is a great progress from closed source to open source, and it will also be a great progress from open source to emphasizing labor rights at the same time.
-What we want is to create an open source software license that advocates for workers' rights.
+What we want is to create an open source software license that advocates workers' rights.

 * We are willing to hear all positive and constructive proposals and advocate for mature and responsible speech.